/

 4. Carbonara with Pinot Noir

-Its eggs, pancetta, and Parmesan cream sauce make but subtle flavors need a wine that will support the richness without overwhelming them.
+Its eggs, pancetta, and Parmesan cream sauce are subtle flavors that need a wine that will support the richness without overwhelming it.
 Cellar Beast’s Pinot Noir will work perfectly with this.
-Medium body, soft tannins, with red cherry and earthy notes, this wine works to round out the smoky pancetta and make the sauce creamy.
+With a medium body, soft tannins, red cherry, and earthy notes, this wine works to round out the smoky pancetta and make the sauce creamy.

-• Why It Works: The delicate Pinot Noir lets the creamy sauce come through, while the fruit and earthiness of the wine brings an interesting texture to the dish.
+• Why It Works: The delicate Pinot Noir lets the creamy sauce come through, while the fruit and earthiness of the wine bring an interesting texture to the dish.

 • Tip: Adding a bit of freshly ground black pepper will also bring out the pepper flavor of the wine and create an even more dynamic pairing.